 What you learn about veterans over time, and what I learned about my father early on, is that they don’t discuss what happened to them.
 They don’t talk willingly about the things they did and saw.

-And you just don’t ask, because to tell it is to re-live it.
+And you just don’t ask.
+Because to have them tell it is to ask them to re-live it.
 And no person in their right mind would want to re-live what they’d give anything to forget.

-But over time, if you’re lucky enough to be around a veteran for any great length of time, as I’ve been with my Dad, you pick up LITTLE things here and there, when they’re reminded of their experiences, when they hear certain things that trigger certain memories.
+But over time, if you’re lucky enough to be around a veteran for any great length of time, as I’ve been with my Dad, you pick up little things here and there – when they’re reminded of their experiences, when they hear certain things, or see certain things that trigger certain memories.

-And THAT’S how you know JUST how life-changing war can be.
-That the horrifying is made, to them, unremarkable; that the scariest things become something too normal or familiar to be worth expanding on.
+And that’s how you know just how life-changing war can be.
+That the horrifying is made, to them, unremarkable; that the scariest things imaginable become something far too normal or familiar to be worth talking about or telling of.

-When I was younger, my Dad was a much angrier and more violent person.
+…my Dad was a much angrier and, in a way, more violent person.
 In his older age he’s really mellowed out from what he once was.

-Maybe HE was the beginning the this site, I dunno.
+Maybe – in a way - he was the beginning the this site.

-Because if school and family and friends can make a broken home, what could war do?
+Because back then I always wondered to myself – and still do – that if school, and family, and friends can make a broken home, what could war do?

 I’m always conscious, then, that a single day in battle is far worse than an entire childhood in a broken home; that a day spent among blood and death can undo in 20 minutes even the most perfect upbringing.

-And it’s THIS courage to endure these things and survive these things that I think is so worthy of honor on Memorial Day.
+And it’s this courage to endure these things and survive these things that I think is so worthy of honor on Memorial Day and Veteran’s Day.